Microsoft-Web/WebCampTrainingKit/Presentation/02-ASPNET-and-VS-Web-Tooling/Visual-Studio-and-Web-Essentials/README.md

 ﻿<a name="title" />
 # Visual Studio and Web Essentials - Web Tooling #

-> **Note:** Many of the features in this lab (e.g. Browser Link) **do not work in the ASP.NET 5 RC1 release**.
-Support is being adding in Visual Studio web tools for ASP.NET Core, but is not available yet. **You can demonstrate this lab using a new ASP.NET MVC 5 application (File / New / ASP.NET 5) until they are supported in ASP.NET Core**.
+> **Note:** Many of the features in this demo (e.g. Browser Link) **do not work in the ASP.NET 5 RC1 release**.
+Support is being adding in Visual Studio web tools for ASP.NET Core, but is not available yet. **You can complete this demo using a new ASP.NET MVC 5 application (File / New / ASP.NET 5) until they are supported in ASP.NET Core**.

 ---
 <a name="Overview" />